cuongvanledev/Svn-add/README.md

 # Svn-add
-Use python to add file to svn
+Use python to :
+	- Add file to svn
+	- Check info of repo
+	- Get revison of repo